-This feature is available when the user enables the system overheat warning function in BIOS (see page 5-18).
-The overheat alarm will activate when the system temperature exceeds the temperature threshold configured by the user.
+This feature is available when the user enables the CPU overheat warning function in the BIOS (see page 5-18).
+The overheat alarm will activate when the CPU temperature exceeds the temperature configured by the user.
 When the overheat alarm is activated, both the overheat fan and the warning LED are triggered.
-Note: The alarm, fan and LED will remain on until the computer is restarted.